 Sorry rabbits, due to this fact, you trail our current battle in the category by one point.

-Sure, it makes chinchilla proofing a room a little more work such as protecting wires and closing doors buts once this is complete, it’s all fun and games to follow.
-Just be sure your chinchilla doesn’t leave the room you are in and wander off.
+Sure, it makes chinchilla proofing a room a little more work such as protecting wires and closing doors but once this is complete, it’s all fun and games to follow.

 Reason #3- Chinchillas Are Clean as A Whistle, Most of The Time

-In addition, using fleece liners and potty training your chinchilla can eliminate this even more.
-The fact that all it takes is a light cleaning of the cage on a schedule and a dust bath to keep my chinchilla odor-free and in top notch hygiene states is something I love about chinchillas.
+The fact that all it takes is a light cleaning of the cage on a schedule and a dust bath to keep my chinchilla odor-free and in top-notch hygiene states is something I love about chinchillas.

 Reason #4-Lifespan, Chinchillas Will Be Your Be Loyal Friend for 15-20 Years